+said.
 "You don't change people.
-You con-tribute in small quict ways.
-Maybe you may save one or two lives.
+You contribute in small quiet ways.
+Maybe you.
+What does may save one or two lives.
 What does it matter.
-Even if you save one, it's worth it," Banner said.
-The Midland resident said he is in-Even if you save one, it's
+Even if you save one, it's worth it."
+Banner said.

-Ine Midiand resident sala he is in-terested in energy and the environ-ment and regularly reads the federal, register, where new regulations must be printed before going into effect.
+The Midland resident said he is in-The Midiand resident said he is in-terested in energy and the environ-ment and regularly reads the federal register, where new regulations must be printed before going into effect.

-Adam Paul Banner "This is just another step in con-sumer education." he said.
+Adam Paul Banner "This is just another step in consumer education." he said.

-Len Cleavelin writes:"I'm still in Chicago, contending with the winter (mildly unpleasant), with the law(ditto), and with lawyers (dreadful).If that weren't bad enough, there's the small matter of the presidential election.
-(24) As Clarence Darrow said, 'I was told, as a child, that anyone could become President.
-I'm beginning to believe it. !"

-Peter Cranford, author, has a publication date for his new book: April 15.
+- Len Cleavelin writes:"I'm still in Chicago, contending with the winter (mildly unpleasant), with the law(ditto), and with lawyers (dreadful).
+If that weren't bad enough, there's the small matter of the presidential election.
+(24)As Clarence Darrow said, 'I was told, as a child, that anyone could become President.
+I'm beginning to believe it. " - Peter Cranford, author, has a publication date for his new book: April 15.
 We don't yet know its title or cost.
-(25)

-- (26) Don Jackanicz is working on a paper on BR and the House of Lords, which he intends to present at our '81 meeting.
-He would appreciate hearing from anyone who has relevant information.
+(25) - Don Jackanicz is working on a paper on ER and the House of Lords, which he intends to present at our '81 meeting.
+(26)He would appreciate hearing from anyone who has relevant information.
 (3802 N. Kenneth Avenue, Chicago, IL 60641) - Joe Neilands, first Chairman of the Science Committee and Professor of Biochemistry at UCBerkeley reports: (27)